recyclable · reusable · rewarding · minneapolis

 how does tandoco compare to other minneapolis meal prep services on sustainability?

-most local meal prep services either pack in "compostable" PLA-lined containers that won't actually compost in minneapolis (greenwashing), or pack in plastic without acknowledging it. tandoco is transparent about exactly what we use, why, and what we're still trying to improve. honest plastic that gets recycled and reused beats a green label on packaging that ends in landfill.
+most local meal-prep services either pack in "compostable" PLA-lined containers that won't actually compost here in minneapolis, or they pack in plastic and just don't talk about it. we're upfront about exactly what we use, why we use it, and what we're still trying to improve. plastic that gets recycled and reused beats a green label on packaging that ends up in landfill.

 no fake claims · just real food